genropy/genropy-core/README.rst

 Running tests with tox
 ^^^^^^^^^^^^^^^^^^^^^^

-First, install `tox` with pip in your user install directory (you could run this inside a `virtualenv`, and it is the recommended approach, as always):
+First, install :code:`tox` with pip in your user install directory (you could run this inside a virtualenv, and it is the recommended approach, as always):

 ::